Welcome to Wymondham Medical Centre

-With patients' needs at the heart of everything we do, our website has been designed to make it easy for you to gain instant access to the information you need.
-As well as specific practice details such as opening hours and how to register, you'll find a wealth of useful pages covering a wide range of health issues along with links to other relevant medical organisations.
-You can view our Practice Leaflet by clicking here.
+With patient's needs at the heart of everything we do, our website has been designed to make it easy for you to gain instant access to the information you need.
+As well as specific practice details such as opening hours and how to register, you'll find a wealth of useful pages covering a wide range of health issues along with links to other medical organisations.

 Would you like to make a comment or suggestion about the practice?

 We currently have 18500 patients registered with our surgery, and we are always striving to improve our service to you.
 If you would like to make a comment or suggestion then please complete our online patient survey form below.
 Please note that individual medical matters and official complaints cannot be dealt with via this form.
 If you have a query regarding a medical matter please telephone reception to make an appointment to see the appropriate person.